-- Notes 12,14 and 15 Impairment of assets; - Notes 14 Fair value of investment property and 15 Fair value of land and buildings - Note 23 Estimation of the lease term and determination of the appropriate rate to discount the lease payments: - Note 16 Estimation of useful life and assessment of future economic benefit of intangible assets; and - Note 35 (d) Fair value of financial instruments.
+- Notes 12,14 and 15 Impairment of assets; - Notes 14 Fair value of investment property and 15 Fair value of land and buildings - Note 23 Estimation of the lease term and determination of the appropriate rate to discount the lease payments; - Note 16 Estimation of useful life and assessment of future economic benefit of intangible assets; and - Note 35 (d) Fair value of financial instruments.

-Judgement has been exercised in considering the impacts that the Coronavirus (COVID-19) pandemic has had, or may have, on the Group based on known information.
+Appropriate judgement has been exercised in considering the impacts the economic environment has had, or may have, on the Group based on known information.
 The consideration extends to the nature of the products and service offered, customers, staffing and geographic regions in which the Group operates.
-The key estimates and judgements associated with COVID-19 are detailed in Notes 14 and 15 (regarding fair value of land and buildings) and Note 12 (regarding expected credit loss on loans to members).
+The key estimates and judgements are detailed in Notes 14 and 15 (regarding fair value of land and buildings) and Note 12 (regarding expected credit loss on loans to members).